 TOKYOPLATFORM was born with the aim of improving our research and design on all concerning "form and space" in Tokyo area.
 Each platform, like stations, landscape, housing, tamlab, photography , has specific topics, its own area of interest, which assembles and develops our total project knowledge.
 Platforms in Tokyo area are also meeting places with colleagues or with students to share and experiment the research inside and outside the academic field; a wide investigation into the Tokyo territory, within its connections and interrelations, from the urban to the architectural design scale.

 KSK Tamura is an architect and professor at the Showa Women's University in Tokyo Japan.
 He studied Architecture at Waseda University in Tokyo where he obtained the Diploma + Master's Degree.
 He gained his second Master's Degree from the Berlage Institute in Amsterdam.
 His professional experience includes working at UNStudio of Ben Van Berkel and Caroline Bos in Amsterdam.
 Later with FOA in Japan of Alejandro Zaera Polo and Farshid Moussavi as part of the team that developed the Yokohama International Port Terminal project through completion.
 In 2004 Keisuke Tamura co-founded his independent architectural practice ru*taOffice.
 He has continued to cultivate his interest on Architectural Landscaping Design as well as the Theories of Architecture, which drove him to his endless research on Shibuya Station first, then on Shinjuku Station and Tokyo Station.
-He is currently Associate Professor of Architecture at Showa Women's University in Tokyo, where he has been taught for several years.
+He is currently Associate Professor of Architecture at Showa Women's University in Tokyo, where he has been teaching for several years.
 His laboratory TAMLAB is a meeting place of collaboration and research, which focuses on different aspects of the environment.